Signals for vector-like leptons in an $S_3$-symmetric 2HDM at ILC

 Since the signal consists of one lepton and two jets along with transverse missing energy, we reject any second lepton or any third jet in the final state for the backgrounds.
 This helps us to suppress $ZZ$ background.
 Finally we are left with $W^+W^-$ and $W^+W^-Z$ background.
-Apart from the basic acceptance cuts mentioned in Eq.(\ref{basic_cuts}), we implement the following cuts to enhance the signal over background.
+Apart from the basic acceptance cuts mentioned in Eq.(\ref{basic_cuts}), we implement the following cuts to enhance the signal over backgrounds.

-\begin{itemize} \item $B_1$: The pseudorapidity distribution is different for the signal and background as can be seen in Fig~\ref{distribution_1l2j}(a),(b),(c) due to the t-channel dominant background.
+\begin{itemize} \item $B_1$: The pseudorapidity distributions for lepton and jets are different for the signal and background as can be seen in Fig~\ref{distribution_1l2j}(a),(b),(c) due to the t-channel dominant background.
 Choosing the pseudo-rapidity of the lepton and jets within the range : $|\eta_{\ell_1}|, |\eta_{j_{1,2}}| < 1.0$, helps to reduce the background drastically.

 \item $B_2$: The normalized $\mET$ distribution is shown in Fig~\ref{distribution_1l2j}(d).
-For the background, the missing energy comes from the neutrinos and peaks at lower $\mET$ value.
+For the background, the missing energy comes from the neutrinos and the distribution peaks at a lower $\mET$ value.
 On the other hand, for the signal, apart from the neutrinos, missing energy can arise from the DM candidates and as a result it will peak relatively at a higher value.
 A lower cut of $\mET > 50$ GeV helps to diminish the background.

 \item $B_3$: We use the kinematic variable transverse mass $M_T$ \footnote{$M_T$ is defined as $M_T= \sqrt{2 p^{\ell}_T \mET ~(1- \cos~ \Delta \phi_{\ell,\mET}~)}$, where $\Delta \phi_{\ell,\mET}$ is the azimuthal angle between the lepton and transverse missing energy. } to distinguish the signal and background.
 As expected for the background, $M_T$ will peak at the $W^{\pm}$ mass while for the signal the corresponding distribution is smeared as seen in Fig~\ref{distribution_1l2j}(e).
 As there is additional source of $\mET$ in the signal, we get a tail in $M_T$ distribution for the signal.
-We observe that putting a cut of $M_T > 90$ GeV helps to supress the background.
+We observe that putting a cut of $M_T > 90$ GeV helps to suppress the background.

 \item $B_4$: We depict the $\Delta R_{\ell_1 j_{1,2}}$ distributions in Fig~\ref{distribution_1l2j_2}(a),(b).
 It can be seen that an upper cut of $\Delta R_{\ell_1 j_{1,2}} < 3.2$ helps to enhance the signal significance. \end{itemize}